 We were told to drive to the hospital in the next town as fast as we could.
 They were waiting for us.
 There was no time to waste.

 We drove through a blinding snowstorm.
 I held my little boy in my arms willing him to live.
-I was terrified.
+Never had I been more terrified.

 I didn’t know what the words the doctor had said meant but I knew my baby’s life was at stake.
 It was not just an ear infection or teething.
 It was something much worse and it was literally sucking the life out of my little boy.